-In our fast pace world many of us do not stop and take stock in what they are grateful for in their lives.
+In our fast-paced world, many of us do not stop and take stock in what they are grateful for in their lives.
 Gratefulness has become a “hidden factor” in modern society.
-Focus is generally on what we do not have rather than what we are blessed with.
+The focus is generally on what we do not have rather than what we have been blessed with.

 Gratitude appears to be a strong determinant of people's well-being.